You are here

 Find providers offering services in our area via our Find care at home directory, which gives key information about each service including whether they are Care Quality Commission (CQC) registered.

-Providers offering personal care (such as washing, dressing and toileting) must be registered with the Care Quality Commission (CQC), who monitor, inspect and regulate services and publish what they find.
+Most care at home providers offering personal care (such as washing, dressing and toileting) must be registered with the Care Quality Commission (CQC), who monitor, inspect and regulate services and publish what they find.
 Search CQC homecare for providers and compare ratings and services.

 The Homecare Association can give you details of care at home providers that follow its code of practice.